Home > Living in Yorkville > Community Resources > Volunteering

 United City of Yorkville

-- Additional Volunteer Opportunities Volunteer opportunities are available on one of many city committees including the Plan Commission, Park Board, Library Board, Fire and Police Commission, Human Resources Commission, Zoning Board of Appeals, the Senior Ad Hoc Committee, and the Green Committee, in addition to serving on Yorkville's City Council.
+- Variousl Volunteer Opportunities Volunteer opportunities are available on one of many city committees including the Plan Commission, Park Board, Library Board, Fire and Police Commission, and Zoning Board of Appeals in addition to serving on Yorkville's City Council.
 Volunteers are also needed in various other city locations including the Parks and Recreation Department, the Yorkville Public Library and for the Citizens Police Academy Alumni.
 Call 630.553.4350 for more information.